AlexCortes04/Guessing_game/slide/slide.md

 ## Edit add, view, remove task function

-We had to store extra input, deadline and priority, so We edited functions.
+We had to store extra input, deadline and priority, so we edited functions.

 **Addtional validation**
 - For priority, we only accept "high", "medium", "low". if user input something else, it shows error.
 - For deadline, we only accept "YYYY-MM-DD" formated date. if user input something else, it shows error.

 **Warning**
-- For deadline, if user input past date, it shows warning.
+- For deadline, if user input past date or today, it shows warning.

 ---